hypothesis/client/docs/developers/developing.rst

    cd client
    make

 You now have a development client built.
-To run your development client in a browser you'll need a local copy of either the Hypothesis Chrome extension or
+There are three ways to run your development client in a browser.

-h.
-Follow either :ref:`running-from-browser-ext` or :ref:`running-from-h` below.
+A. Through the Browser Extension connected to our hosted hypothesis h service.
+B. Locally through the built-in express server connected to our hosted hypothesis h service.
+C. Locally through the built-in express server connected to a local instance of the hypothesis h service.

-If you're only interested in making changes to the client (and not to h) then running the client from the browser extension is easiest.
+If you're only interested in making changes to the client (and not to h) then either **A** or **B** is the easiest.

 .. _running-from-browser-ext:

-Running the Client from the Browser Extension
+A. Running the Client from the Browser Extension
 ---------------------------------------------

 This is the currently easiest way to get your development client running in a